Mohamed-Hesham-shaker/udacity-c2-image-filter/README.md

 # udacity-c2-image-filter
-Filter an image from a public url and returns the filtered image file
+Filter an image from a public url and returns the filtered image file.

 ## Github repository
 https://github.com/Mohamed-Hesham-shaker/udacity-c2-image-filter.git